tinf15b4-kino/kino-web/documents/SRS.md

 For organizing the development process we will use Scrum and JIRA.
 Version control is being done using [git][git] on [github][GitHub].

 #### 3.6.3 architectural and design constraints
 The architecture of our application will be based on the Spring MVC framework.
+Our database will be based on MySQL.

 #### 3.6.4 Purchased components
 The only purchased component is the server we are using (and strictly speaking it's not purchased but rather rented).